Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 **Legacy Features:** are older features that were added because they were valuable at the time.
 The have become redundant because of the implementation of new features without our knowledge.

+**Max Pooling:** operation like a convolution that returns the maximum value out of all the input data values pass to a kernel.

 **Model Definition:**

 **Model Staleness:** Data that you used to train the model in the research or production environment does not represent the data that you actually have in your live system.